Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Teams/Team features/observability/monitoring-stack-sizing.md

 # Monitoring Stack Sizing

 This page details the estimated resource reservations for the team monitoring stack components (Prometheus, Grafana, Thanos sidecar, Alertmanager) across supported sizes and deployment modes (with / without HA, with / without Alertmanager).
+In most cases small stacksize should suffice, if you are unsure, use the small.

 > These numbers reflect container **requests** (not limits).
-Always verify against your deployed resources, as platform overrides or chart updates may change defaults.

 ## Component Baseline (Per Size)